padster/pyNeuroTrace/pyneurotrace/pyneurotrace/README.md

 Note: Stimuli are all of 2D arrays of the form (S, 2), where each row is a stimulus, and the two entries are the start and end sample.
-By default, our custom stim protocol colours are used, but for normal stim timings that supports any number of stim, you can pass `hybridStimColours=False`.

 &nbsp;